-Here are a few things you should know about the impaired driving laws in Georgia.
+Here are a few things you should know about the impaired driving laws in the Peach State:

 Can I Be Charged With BAC Under 0.08% ?

-Yes.
-You can easily be charged even with a BAC level under 0.08%.
-This is because Georgia follows two standards under its DUI laws : DUI less safe and DUI “per se”.
+Yes you can easily be charged with impaired driving even with a BAC level under 0.08%.
+This is because Georgia follows two standards under its DUI laws : DUI less safe and DUI “per se.”
 While DUI per se requires you to have a BAC of 0.08% or above, DUI less safe depends upon your driving performance under a lower BAC. if the officer is convinced that your driving is not safe even with a lower BAC, you can be charged with DUI and face penalties including license suspension.

-For young drivers aged 15 to 21, the BAC level in Georgia is .02%.
+For drivers aged 15 to 21, the BAC level in Georgia is .02%.
 Anything above that can lead to license suspension for 6 months.
-For those drivers who were planning to get their official Georgia driver’s license soon,, the process shall be delayed 12 months.
-In case of BAC over 0.08%, the person is prosecuted as an adult and will face criminal conviction penalties.
+For those drivers who were planning to get their official Georgia driver’s license soon the process will be delayed 12 months.
+In the case of a BAC over 0.08%, the person is prosecuted as an adult and will face criminal conviction penalties.
 All of these painful consequences can be avoided entirely if you are found not guilty, or your case is dismissed entirely.
 An arrest is not a conviction!
 You have every right to walk into court alone, plead guilty and try to put the whole incident behind you.

 Since DUI is a criminal offense in Georgia, even a first-time offender can be sentenced to jail time up to 1 year.
-However, the judge may use his or her discretion to not award any jail sentence, and impose probation instead.
-But, in case of BAC over 0.08%, serving jail time of 24 hours is mandatory.
-A repeat offender may be facing 3 to 5 years of jail time depending on when was their last DUI and how many DUI convictions they already have, typically a 5year-lookback period
+However, the judge may use his or her discretion to not award any jail sentence, and may impose probation instead.
+But in case of BAC over 0.08%, serving jail time of 24 hours is mandatory.
+A repeat offender may be facing 3 to 5 years of jail time depending on when was their last DUI arrest was and how many DUI convictions they already have – typically over a 5-year-look back period.

-Georgia’s Department of Driver Services is liable for Administrative Suspension of license in any DUI case or otherwise.
-DDS can suspend the license even without any court hearing and conviction in case of a BAC over 0.08% if it is convinced that your driving was unsafe due to intoxication.
-In case of any refusal to take the chemical test, DDS can immediately suspend your license for 1 year or more.
+Georgia’s Department of Driver Services (DDS) is liable for administrative suspension of license in any DUI case or otherwise.
+DDS can suspend your license even without any court hearing or conviction in cases of a BAC over 0.08% – if it is convinced that your driving was unsafe due to intoxication.
+In cases of any refusal to take the chemical test (breath, blood, or urine), DDS can immediately suspend your license for 1 year or more.

 If you are a first-time offender, you are facing a minimum fine of $300, which can go up to $ 1000.
 A second time offender also faces fines of up to $1000.
-Other repeat offenders may have to pay fines up to $5000 in case of repetition within 5 years.
+Other repeat offenders may have to pay fines up to $5000 if it is a 2nd or 3rd conviction within 5 years.
 The worst thing that can happen to a client is to have a first DUI case winding its way through the courts, and then get arrested AGAIN for impaired driving.
 Facing two DUIs at one time is a very difficult case to handle but we have been in this situation many times and have helped families recover and move on.

 To get your license reinstated, you’ll have to complete all the penalties imposed after your conviction including a mandatory alcohol education program which may be accompanied with counseling or treatment in cases of alcohol/drug abuse.
 Your license reinstatement will require you to produce certificate from an education program and complete the suggested number of counseling sessions or therapy.
 These requirements, along with a$210 reinstatement fee, means you can get your license back.
 Early reinstatement is also permitted unless it’s a DUI Drugs case.